joshsj/joshsj.github.io/source/_drafts/(re)learning-cs/hashing.md

 A _perfect_ hash function also obeys the _inequality_ property: given two keys of inequal value, their hashes must be unequal.
 In the real world, this is difficult to achieve so a 'good' hash function minimises _collisions_.

+Note: As well as hash tables/maps, there are many more uses of hashing including cryptography, version control diffs, password storage etc. Common implementations include MD5, SHA-1, and CRC.

 ### Make It Gud